Dominick-D/SVG-Logo-Maker/README.md

 ```

 ## ❓ Questions
-If you have any questions about the repo, open an issue or contact me directly at dominickdonn.me/contact.
-You can find more of my work at [domdonn](domdonn.me).
+If you have any questions about the repo, open an issue or contact me directly at [Here](dominickdonn.me/contact).
+You can find more of my work on [my portfolio](domdonn.me).